stfc/PSyclone/doc/dynamo0p3.rst

       /)

-Note that an inter-grid kernel must have at least one field (or field- vector) argument on each mesh type and that fields that are on different meshes cannot be on the same function space.
+Note that an inter-grid kernel must have at least one field (or field- vector) argument on each mesh type.
+Fields that are on different meshes cannot be on the same function space while those on the same mesh must also be on the same function space.

 Column-wise Operators (CMA)